 This is your opportunity to present your risk management-based security solution to your company executives and receive feedback on how the presentation aligns with the ESRM philosophy and ideals.

 Now the VP of Integrated Security Solutions at G4S Americas, Rachelle Loyear has spent over a decade managing programs in corporate security organizations.
 Focusing strongly on security risk management, she has been responsible for ensuring enterprise resilience in the face of many different types of risks, both physical and cyber.
 In 2016 she co-authored The Manager’s Guide to Enterprise Security Risk Management: Essentials of Risk-Based Security, in 2017, she released the book The Manager’s Guide to Simple, Strategic, Service-Oriented Business Continuity, and is a co-author of the 2018 book, Enterprise Security Risk Management: Concepts and Applications.

 Tim is the Manager, Corporate Security - Cyber for the City of Calgary.
 He brings over 35 years of experience in the security industry and is recognized as one of North America’s leading Enterprise Security Risk Management (ESRM) evangelists.
 Throughout his career Tim has held executive positions at several organizations, notably as the Chief Information Security Officer (CISO) for the Government of Alberta, and as the Director, Enterprise Information Security for Suncor Energy Services Inc. Recently Tim was the owner of Risk Rebels, a global security consulting practice, and a Principal Consultant at Online Business Systems.
-Tim is also an avid speaker and writer, having presented as a keynote speaker at conferences across North America.

 Integrated Security Solutions